Hi-Angel/notes-backup/gitlab.md

 Actions are defined at `.gitlab-ci.yml` at the root of the project.
 * *runner* is the entity that runs actions from `.gitlab-ci.yml`.
 It needs to be configured, and can be lots of different things. *Shared runner* is a runner that serves multiple projects.

 gitlab runners are separate from the repository executables, that needs to run on a separate server, and then to register them inside a gitlab interface.
+Once a `gitlab-runner` installed, execute `gitlab-runner register`.
+Most of the stuff it asks for is from `Settings → CI/CD → Runners` tab.
+As the executor type use `shell` if unsure.

 In general, following gitlab docs for setting up CI worked for me.
 The only question I stumbled upon was after I got it up and running, which is "how do I make CI only run on merge_requests?".
 The answer is: